facebookresearch/fairseq/examples/simultaneous_translation/docs/server_api.md

         "AP": AP
     }
     ```
-Make sure that make the request after finishing all the translation.
+Make sure to make this request after finishing all the translations.

 ---

-## **The structure of evaluation client**
+## **The structure of the evaluation client**
-Here is example pseudocode of client.
+Here is example pseudocode for a client.
 In practice, evaluation can be done in parallel
 ```
 POLICY <- The function gives decision of read or write